How to file your taxes for free

 If you earn less than $73,000 a year, you can use what's known as "Free File" software, a service that commercial tax preparers make available in partnership with the IRS.
 This year, there are eight free tax products to choose from.
 It's a smaller selection than in earlier years, after two of the most popular software providers, TurboTax and H&R Block, cut ties with the free file program.

-Still, anyone earning less than $73,000 in a year — about 70% of taxpayers — will be able to find at least one free software option.
+Still, anyone earning less than $73,000 annually— about 70% of taxpayers — will be able to find at least one free software option.
 Some of these offer free state tax returns as well.

 To get started, access Free File through the IRS' website, which has the most up-to-date information about the available products and qualifying guidelines.
 Trying to get there though other means — including searching online for free tax filing — could shift you into a paid product.